puffer/puffer_pages/README.md

 Next step is:
 <pre>rake puffer_pages_engine:install:migrations</pre>
-This will install puffer_pages config file in your initializers, some css/js, controllers and migrations
+This will install PufferPages config file in your initializers, some css/js, controllers and migrations
 <pre>rake db:migrate</pre>

 To start working with admin interface, you need to add some routes like: